-Polytheism, Finite Godism, and Pan-en-theism are Unaffirmable
+2. Prove Theism by showing Polytheism, Finite Godism, and Pan-en-theism are Unaffirmable

-Polytheism, Finite Godism, and Pan-en-theism all believe in a finite (or limited) god or gods.
+Polytheism, Finite Godism, and Pan-en-theism believe in a finite (or limited) god or gods.
 All finite beings, including finite gods, are limited.
 And the “Principle of Causality” demands that every finite being (effect) has to be brought into existence by a preceding cause.

 Therefore whoever created these contingent and finite god(s) would be greater than them and qualify as the real God.
 Further, “finite gods” contradict the previous undeniable argument for an infinite and eternal God.

-Pantheism is Unaffirmable
+3. Prove Theism by showing Pantheism is Unaffirmable

-Dr. Norman Geisler in his Christian Apologetics (pp. 187-190) summarizes three contradictions in pantheism:
+Dr. Norman Geisler, in his Christian Apologetics (pp. 187-190), summarizes three contradictions in pantheism:

 - Additionally, it is contradictory for a finite human being to be an infinite god.
 Finite cannot also be infinite.

-Deism is Unaffirmable
+4. Prove Theism by showing Deism is Unaffirmable

 Deism’s belief in God is contradictory.
 How could a God who created the universe out of nothing be kept from doing more minor miracles like creating humans if he chose?
 That is not consistent.

-The only remaining worldview--theism--is the only “affirmable” and correct worldview!
+The only remaining worldview–theism–is the only “affirmable” and correct worldview!
 The other six worldviews are false because they contain contradictions in their fundamental beliefs.

 - Geisler, N. L. (2013).
 Christian Apologetics 2nd ed.
 Grand Rapids: Baker Book House.

-- _________ (2012) The Big Book of Christian Apologetics: An A to Z Guide.
+- ___.
+(2012) The Big Book of Christian Apologetics: An A to Z Guide.
 Grand Rapids: Baker Book House.

-- _________ , & Watkins, W. D. (1989).
+- ___, & Watkins, W. D. (1989).
 Worlds Apart: A Handbook on World Views (2nd ed.).
 Grand Rapids, MI: Baker Book House.